-Physicians in various regions of Texas (Permian Basin, San Antonio and surrounding areas, and areas west of Fort Worth) formed an organization called Integrated ACO with following goals:
+Physicians in various regions of Texas (Austin, San Antonio, Port LaVaca, Dallas, and Weatherford) formed an organization called Integrated ACO with the following goals:

 - Improve the individual experience of care: recognizing that health care centered around individual patient’s needs will improve health outcomes

-- Improve population health: taking steps to improve health status of the population served by the organization and
+- Improve population health: taking steps to improve the health status of the population served by the organization

-Integrated-ACO program strives to be an innovative Patient-Centered model designed to improve the care of high-risk patients.
-Through data collection and analysis and team-based care coordination, our model empowers practices to improve the quality of care and reduce overall costs.
+The Integrated ACO program strives to be an innovative Patient-Centered model designed to improve the care of high-risk patients.
+Through team-based care coordination, data collection and analysis, our model empowers practices to improve the quality of care and reduce overall costs.
 We feel the program has led to a significant quality improvement for diabetes, hypertension, vascular disease, and kidney disease patients, which has resulted in cost savings.
-We believe, “best way to reduce health care costs is to prevent disease, not, necessarily just treat it,”
+We believe, “the best way to reduce health care costs is to prevent disease, not necessarily just treat it.”